The Power of a Dress: Circular Fashion and Secondhand Style in Australia

 It was composure.
 Strength.
 Sovereignty.

-In a single appearance, she reframed the narrative.
-She reminded women everywhere that we choose how we show up — even in our hardest moments.
+In a single appearance, she reframed the narrative and reminded women everywhere that we choose how we show up — even in our most difficult moments.

 That image endures because it captured something universal: reclamation.